pnkraemer/probdiffeq/README.md

 If a solution routine takes an unexpectedly long time to compile but runs quickly afterward, the issue might be related to how Taylor coefficients are computed.
 Some functions in `probdiffeq.taylor` unroll a small loop, which can slow down compilation.
 To avoid this, try using the padded scan, which replaces loop unrolling with a scan.
-If the problem persists, consider:

-- Reducing the number of derivatives (if appropriate for your problem).
+If the problem persists, consider reducing the number of derivatives (if appropriate for your problem).
-- Switching to a different Taylor-coefficient routine, such as a Runge-Kutta starter.

-For $\nu < 5$, using a Runge-Kutta starter should maintain solver performance.
-However, for higher-order methods (e.g., \(\nu = 9\)), Taylor-mode ("jets") is the best choice.

 ### Taylor-derivative routines yield NaNs